chartjs/Chart.js/docs/03-Line-Chart.md

 ### Data Points

 The data passed to the chart can be passed in two formats.
 The most common method is to pass the data array as an array of numbers.
-In this case, the `data.labels` array must be specified and must contain a label for each point.
+In this case, the `data.labels` array must be specified and must contain a label for each point or, in the case of labels to be displayed over multiple lines an array of labels (one for each line) i.e `[["June","2015"], "July"]`.

 The alternate is used for sparse datasets.
 Data is specified using an object containing `x` and `y` properties.
 This is used for scatter charts as documented below.